 Three different wage measures are generated by dividing earnings from various sources by the respective working hours.
 First, the standard hourly wage rate is defined as hourly compensation for a contractual working hour.
-Hence, monthly gross earnings have to be calculated net of overtime payments, for which a premium of 25% is assumed.
-Dividing these adjusted monthly gross earnings by contractual working hours then yields the standard hourly wage.
-Second, the average hourly wage including overtime and bonus payments is calculated by dividing total earnings, i.e. monthly earnings including overtime payments and monthly extra payments, by all paid hours, i.e. contractual hours and paid overtime.
-Third, a new wage measure is introduced, which takes into account not only paid overtime, but also unpaid working hours.
-Hence, effective wages are calculated by averaging total earnings over all working hours, i.e. standard hours, paid overtime and unpaid overtime.
-12 Taking into account all working hours is particularly important for those workers with excessive unpaid working time, for whom the standard or average wage overstates the actual hourly compensation.
-It has already been shown that unpaid hours may lead to a substantial wage drift for some worker groups.
-13 Depending on the cyclicality of overtime and extra payments, the average and the effective wage can be more or less cyclical than the standard wage rate.
+Hence, monthly gross earnings have to be calculated net of overtime payments, for which a premium of 25% is assumed.12 Dividing these adjusted monthly gross earnings by contractual working hours then yields the standard hourly wage.
+Second, the average hourly wage including overtime and bonus payments is calculated by dividing total earnings, i.e. monthly earnings including overtime payments and monthly extra payments, by all paid hours, i.e. contractual hours and paid overtime, but not unpaid working hours.13 Third, a new wage measure is introduced, which takes into account not only paid overtime, but also unpaid working hours.
+Hence, effective wages are calculated by averaging total earnings over all working hours, i.e. standard hours, paid overtime and unpaid overtime.14 Taking into account all working hours is particularly important for those workers with excessive unpaid working time, for whom the standard or average wage overstates the actual hourly compensation.
+It has already been shown that unpaid hours may lead to a substantial wage drift for some worker groups.15 Depending on the cyclicality of overtime and extra payments, the average and the effective wage can be more or less cyclical than the standard wage rate.
 Since economic reasoning and evidence from previous studies gives us grounds to assume that extra payments and paid overtime are procyclical, average wage earnings are expected to be more sensitive to the business cycle than the standard wage rate.
 The anticipation with respect to the cyclicality of the effective wage is not as straightforward.
-On the one hand, overtime hours in general can be expected to increase during or at the beginning of expansions, when labor demand is high or starts to rise.
-This points to the procyclicality of unpaid overtime and causes effective wages to be less procyclical than average wage earnings.
-On the other hand, paid overtime might be
+On the one hand, overtime hours in general are expected to increase during or at the beginning of expansions, when labor demand is high or starts to rise.
+If unpaid hours behave similarly to paid extra hours, this points to the procyclicality of unpaid overtime and causes effective wages to be less procyclical than average wage earnings.
+On the other hand, workers could increase their overtime hours in terms of unpaid work during recessions, when their bargaining position worsens and their risk of job loss is higher (Anger, 2005).
+In the latter case, the effective wage is expected to be even more procyclical than average wage

-&lt;sup>10 This overtime premium corresponds to the premium put down in most collective agreements in Germany.
+12 This overtime premium corresponds to the premium put down in most collective agreements in Germany.

-&lt;sup>11 Some workers indicate that they work partially paid/partly leisure compensated overtime.
+13 Some workers indicate that they work partially paid/partly leisure compensated overtime.
 Here, it is assumed that 40% of these overtime hours were actually paid.
 This number is derived from the question in the SOEP available since 2002, where respondents reveal how many overtime hours during the last month were paid.

-&lt;sup>12 Since leisure-compensated overtime hours are ought to be taken as time-off at a later point in time, these extra hours should in theory not be part of the average working time usually worked.
+14 Since leisure-compensated overtime hours are ought to be taken as time-off at a later point in time, these extra hours should in theory not be part of the average working time usually worked.
 There is no reliable information but only speculation on how many leisure-compensated overtime hours are not claimed and therefore become forfeited.
 Consequently, this study does not take into account leisure-compensated overtime hours.
 The effective wage can therefore be considered as a conservative measure.

-&lt;sup>13 Bell and Hart (1999) show for managers and professionals in the U.K. that their high levels of unpaid hours lead to actual hourly earnings of about 90% of their paid-for earnings.
+15 Bell and Hart (1999) show for managers and professionals in the U.K. that their high levels of unpaid hours lead to actual hourly earnings of about 90% of their paid-for earnings.
 Bell, Hart, Hübler, and Schwerdt (2000) find similar evidence for Germany.